shivesh-ganju/Image-Translator/README.md

 1. Launch an Ec2 instance in the same region us-east-1

-2. Configre the security group of the EC2, add rules under Inbound like this 2.1) All TCP 0-65535 0.0.0.0
+2. Configure the security group of the EC2, add rules under Inbound like this 2.1) All TCP 0-65535 0.0.0.0
    2.2) All UDP 0-65535 0.0.0.0
    3.)
 Assign an Elastic IP for your EC2.
 Available in the left tab on the EC2 Dashboard